JorisPaarde/ICanBan/TESTING.md

 ---
 user story|implementation
 ----|----
-Change the site to dark mode or light mode. |
+Change the site to dark mode or light mode. | A simple slider switch has been placed on the settings menu page.
-Add a column to my Kanban. |
+Add or remove a column to my Kanban. | This can be achieved again by a slider switch on the settings page.
-Change the name of a column. |
+Change the name of a column. | Simply clicking on the menu text allows the user to adjust the name.

 <br>
 <br>